Member, Ancient History and Mediterranean Archaeology

 My research focuses on the ancient Roman world, with particular interests in the political and cultural history of the period c.
-200 BCE–400 CE; the historical geography of the Roman empire, especially in the Roman West; and comparative ancient empires.
+200 BCE–300 CE; the historical geography of the Roman empire, especially in the Roman West; and comparative ancient empires.

 I am currently at work on three research projects of varying scope that address these topics.
-The first is a monograph on the relationship between law, imperialism, and political culture in the middle and late Republic.
+The first is a monograph, under contract with Princeton University Press and tentatively titled Empire of Laws: Lawmaking and Imperialism in the Roman Republic, on the relationship between law, imperialism, and political culture in the middle and late Republic.
 This book project investigates the role of legal mechanisms, especially statutory law, in structuring Republican imperialism.
 Its central thesis is that the conquest, annexation, and material exploitation of overseas territories during this period were all propelled by a distinctively republican form of ordering the world, a form reflected above all in the legal apparatus of empire.
-In connection with this project, I am also part of a team preparing a new edition of Roman Statutes.
+In connection with this project, I am also part of a team preparing a new, digital edition of Roman Statutes.